Stock market today: Wall Street moves further away from its historic highs - ExBulletin

 A U.S. government study showed that orders for machinery, computers and other durable manufactured goods rose in February after two months of declines.

-But a subsequent report from the Conference Board said U.S. consumer confidence had unexpectedly declined, while economists had forecast a rise.
+But a subsequent Conference Board report indicated American consumer confidence unexpectedly, while economists predicted an increase.
 Strong spending by U.S. consumers was one of the pillars that helped the economy escape a long-predicted recession.

 The 10-year Treasury yield fell to 4.22% from 4.24% Monday evening.
 The two-year yield, which more closely tracks the Fed's expectations, fell to 4.58% from 4.63%.